 Please inform the radiographer on arrival if you intend to travel abroad within 7 days of your scan.
-Radiation monitoring in security at airports or ports may detect some of the radiation you have received during your scan.
+Radiation monitoring at security in airports or ports may detect some of the radiation you have received during your scan.
 We will give you a letter that will state what test you have had, this can be used when travelling.